-Neuroendocrine tumours (NET's) represent a large spectrum of disease.
+Neuroendocrine tumours (NETs) represent a wide spectrum of disease.
 They consist of a large heterogeneous group of malignancies that are derived from embryonic neural crest tissue found in various organ such as the hypothalamus, pituitary gland, thyroid gland, adrenal medulla, and gastrointestinal tract.

-- carcinoid tumours: arising from enterochromaffin cells and can occur at various sites such as thymus, lung, ovary
+- carcinoid tumour: arising from enterochromaffin cells and can occur at various sites such as thymus, lung, ovary

-- pheochromocytoma: typically occurs in the adrenals but can also occur in extra-adrenal sites
+- phaeochromocytoma: typically occurs in the adrenals but can also occur in extra-adrenal sites

 - location dependant entities